 Assessment Parent Portal

-You will be able to review your child’s Student Detail by Question (SDBQ) Report for each test completed this fall and, in most cases, you will be able to view a personalized video that accompanies the SDBQ Report for your child.
+You will be able to review your child’s Student Detail by Question (SDBQ) Report for certain statewide assessments and, in most cases, you will be able to view a personalized video that accompanies the SDBQ Report for your child.
 This is a personalized video that provides an overview of the SDBQ report, explains specific details from your child’s SDBQ report, and directs you to resources on the Virginia Department of Education’s website (https://tinyurl.com/VAparentpage) to assist with your child's academic needs.

-To create your Virginia Assessment Parent Portal account, follow the instructions provided in the attached user’s guide as well as the details provided on the letter you received with your child's report card.
+To create your Virginia Assessment Parent Portal account, follow the instructions provided in the attached user’s guide, as well as the details provided in the letter you received.

 Virginia Alternative Assessment Program (VAAP)